Despite Election Security Fears, Iowa Caucuses Will Use New Smartphone App

 Price did confirm that the app again would be downloaded onto the personal smartphones of the caucus precinct and party leaders, and not onto party-provided hardware.

-That could make the system a more appealing attack target, according to Betsy Cooper, director of the Aspen Tech Policy Hub at the Aspen Institute, because peoples' phones also may contain sensitive messages, emails, and passwords.
+That could make the system a more appealing attack target, according to Betsy Cooper, director of the Aspen Tech Policy Hub at the Aspen Institute, because peoples' phones also may contain sensitive messages, emails and passwords.

-"I sure hope the engineers building it are among the best on the planet," says Cooper.
+"I sure hope the engineers building it are among the best on the planet," Cooper says.

-Price said when designing the app, the developer considered the close proximity to potentially-sensitive information, but he again didn't detail exactly how that information would be protected.
+Price said when designing the app, the developer considered the close proximity to potentially sensitive information, but he again didn't detail exactly how that information would be protected.

 Four years ago, Russian attackers hacked into the email accounts of prominent Democrats and weaponized the information they stole throughout the election year.

-Cooper said that the party could, if it wished, disclose who developed the app or the types of testing has been done on it without "giving away the keys to the kingdom and making it easier for hackers to get in."
+Cooper said that the party could, if it wished, disclose who developed the app or the types of testing that had been done on it without "giving away the keys to the kingdom and making it easier for hackers to get in."

-"Basic transparency about how it was built, how up-to-date the security of the app is, and how it's been tested, all could be made publicly available with little cost to the DNC," she says.
+"Basic transparency about how it was built, how up to date the security of the app is and how it's been tested all could be made publicly available with little cost to the DNC," she says.

 Price said that some details would be unveiled about the app to reporters and the public in the days leading up to the caucuses, but he did not commit to revealing the identity of the developer.
 Less than three weeks before the caucuses, precinct chairs have not yet gotten access to the app.